 I am honored to be a member of this amazing group of DIY bloggers.
 They inspire and dazzle me and my readers every month with their stunning projects and this month is the best one yet.
 So please hop on over and see all their projects.

 DIY Gable Roof

 Next stop is this stunning over door DIY Gable Roof made by Rachel at Joyful Derivatives.
-Don’t you just want to walk up to it and take a closer look?
 It is a magical look with the design and her color choices.